 The right sort of care will reward you and your family with more exciting food and fresh inspiration week after week.
 Here are a few tips on getting started and keeping a wide range of herbs in tip-top condition.

 The easiest way to grow herbs is to buy small pots of young plants from your garden centre.
 These can then be potted up into slightly larger pots for indoors or on the patio or they can be planted out in the garden.
 Many herbs are very ornamental and can be added to your flower beds and borders where they will look fabulous.

-You can buy packets of seed from your local garden centre or mail order from seed companies such as Dobies, Suttons or Thompson & Morgan.
-We also recommend trying the Mircle-Gro® Gro-ables Herb Seed Pods range.
-With three different varieties to chose from, Parsley, Coriander and Basil, these all-in-one pods contain everything you need (coir compost, seed and 6 month controlled-release feed) so all you have to do is plant, water and enjoy!
+The Mircle-Gro® Gro-ables Herb Seed Pods range making growing from seed easy.
+With three different herb varieties to choose from, Parsley, Coriander and Basil, the all-in-one pods contains everything you need (coir compost, seed and 6 month controlled-release feed) so all you have to do is plant, water and enjoy!

 Many herbs can be grown from seed and will germinate easily when cared for at home.
 Start with a pot filled with a seed and cutting compost.
 Level and gently firm the compost surface, then water sparingly so the compost is just moist.
 Scatter the seeds thinly over the compost surface and if the packet tells you, cover the seeds with a thin layer of more compost.
 Place the container on a windowsill and cover with a plastic bag until the seeds germinate.
 Most seeds including parsley, coriander, chives and basil can be left to grow in their original container.

 Harvest leaves from the top to encourage your plants to produce fresh new sideshoots and so many more leaves to pick.